 Identifying and preventing fraud, assisting with due diligence and compliance monitoring, as well as assessing and managing risks are all doable tasks for AI in the legal field.
 More specifically AI in legal industry can:

-In the sphere of client services, AI chatbots and virtual assistants offer personalized client recommendations and even predictive analytics in billing and pricing.
-AI for law firms can help with client retention by:
+As for client services, AI chatbots and virtual assistants give clients personalized recommendations and even predictive analytics with regard to the billing and pricing process.
+AI for law firms can also aid in client retention through:

 When it comes to work processes, AI can help with case prioritization, legal project management, and workflow automation.
 AI is making lawyers' daily workload lighter by: